The Intellectual Property Review: Mexico

 The FLPIP introduces a whole new chapter providing for conciliation proceedings, the main purpose of which is to encourage the parties involved in a claim for infringement to explore the possibility of an amicable settlement.

-Conciliation should be requested in writing with the MPTO by either of the parties, at any time prior to the issuance of a decision.
-The petition needs to be accompanied by a proposal of the settlement agreement, and service of the same will be ordered to the counterparty.
-If the proposal is accepted, the parties will be required to produce the executed agreement within five days; however, if it is declined, the Patent Office will call the parties to a conciliation hearing to discuss the terms of a possible settlement.
-The MPTO is to exercise its best efforts to reconcile the positions of the parties, but refrain from venturing the terms of a decision addressing the merits of the case.
+A request for conciliation should be made in writing to the MPTO by either of the parties, at any time prior to the issuance of a decision.
+The petition must be accompanied by a proposal for a settlement agreement, and service of the petition will be ordered to the counterparty.
+If the proposal is accepted, the parties will be required to produce the executed agreement within five days; however, if the proposal is declined, the MPTO will call the parties to a conciliation hearing to discuss the terms of a possible settlement.
+The MPTO is required to exercise its best efforts to reconcile the positions of the parties but to refrain from putting forward any possible terms of a decision addressing the merits of the case.

-Any settlement reached by the parties will need to be formalised before the MPTO to be enforceable, although conciliation proceedings will not stay the course of the claim for infringement, which continues its regular course.
-Absent specifics, a settlement agreement may well include damages or whatever other form of compensation the parties may be amenable to agree.
+Any settlement reached by the parties must be formalised by the MPTO to be enforceable, although conciliation proceedings will not stay the claim for infringement, which continues its regular course.
+In the absence of the specifics of a particular case, a settlement agreement may well include damages or whatever other form of compensation the parties agree between them.

 vii Appellate review

-Decisions rendered by the MPTO on infringement cases can be appealed before the IP Branch of the Federal Tribunal on Administrative Matters and before the Collegiate Courts by means of amparo proceedings.
-Occasionally, on issues pertaining to the constitutionality of legal provisions or if the case is found sufficiently relevant, a further appeal before the Mexican Supreme Court can also be tried.
+Decisions rendered by the MPTO on infringement cases can be appealed before SEPI, the specialist intellectual property chamber of the Federal Administrative Court of Justice, and before the collegiate circuit courts by means of amparo proceedings.
+Occasionally, on issues pertaining to the constitutionality of legal provisions or if the case is found to be particularly significant, a further appeal can also be heard before the Supreme Court.

 1 Carlos Pérez de la Sierra is a senior partner and Efrén del Olmo is a junior associate at Calderon & De La Sierra.